Ovarian Cancer Surgery

 Can ovarian cancer be treated without surgery?

 It is sometimes possible to treat ovarian cancer without surgically removing a woman’s uterus and ovaries, which can be particularly significant for women of childbearing age.
 However, it is important to remove as much of a tumor as possible in order to minimize the likelihood that a patient will require further surgery in the future.
-For these reasons, a patient is advised to consult with an experienced gynecologic oncologist and also to seek one or more additional opinions before deciding on a course of treatment.
+For these reasons, a patient is advised to consult with an ovarian cancer surgeon and also to seek one or more additional opinions before deciding on a course of treatment.

 Ovarian cancer surgery at Moffitt Cancer Center

 When ovarian cancer surgery is necessary, Moffitt’s patients are in good hands.
-Our skilled gynecologic oncologists are experienced in performing a variety of procedures, including:
+Our skilled ovarian cancer surgeons are experienced in performing a variety of procedures, including:

 - Unilateral salpingo-oophorectomy – Surgical removal of one ovary and one fallopian tube